VinceW31/sky-remote-cli/README.md

 This project is a fully documented (for basic user easy install) installation for controlling a UK SkyHD box with Google home/Mini via a Raspberry Pi.

 It contains all the steps and files necessary to complete the project from end to end.
-In order to complete this project you will need the following: Google Home/Mini device (or Google Assistant on your phone will do), Raspberry Pi, Blank 8 Gb SD card (for Raspberry Pi) and a SkyHD Box.
+In order to complete this project you will need the following: Google Home/Mini device (or Google Assistant on your phone will do), Raspberry Pi, Blank 8 Gb Micro SD card (for Raspberry Pi 3) and of course, a SkyHD Box.

-The project uses the Google Home/Mini assistant to capture your voice command, this is then sent automatically to IFTTT (you will need to set up a free account) which detects certain keyword triggers and then sends commands back to your Raspberry Pi to excecute the remote commands directly to your SkyHD box.
+The project uses the Google Home/Mini assistant to capture your voice command, this is then sent automatically by Google Home/Mini to IFTTT (you will need to set up a free account) which detects certain keyword triggers and then sends commands back to your Raspberry Pi to compile into a macro thats sent directly to your SkyHD box.

+# What it doesnt do

+It does not control your TV functions like on/off and volume/mute, these are IR TV functions that your Sky Remote can control, but they are not Sky box functions.
+You will need an IR blaster device like a Harmony Hub or a Broadlink RM3 to perform these functions directly from Google Assistant.
+This is possible to do but is not covered in this project.

 # No-IP.com